lewdev/backup-mysql-db-script/README.md

 This script is designed to be easy to configure and back up your MySQL databases on a daily, weekly, and monthly with the combination of bash and cron.
 I have seen solutions online where the back up is only once, but this will keep a current and save the previous back up.

+The "zip" command is required, so instal it using:

+    > sudo apt-get install zip

 Configurations
 ==============
 Apply appropriate configurations at the top of the script: